Entrepreneurship Creativity: How to Turn Your Passion into Profit and Why It's Important

 If you are not providing any value to customers, they simply won't return to you, recommend your products or services to friends, or even buy from you in the first place.

-It is therefore imperative that you use your entrepreneurial creativity to work on developing products and services that provide greater value to people than anything else on the market.
+It is therefore imperative that you use your entrepreneurial creativity to work on developing products and services that provide greater value to people in their everyday lives.

 Below are some questions to ask yourself to help outline what value you are providing to customers.